felipevolpone/ray/README.md

     # def delete(self, info): pass
 ```
 This shield protects the GET method of /api/person.
 The parameter *info* in the get method on the shield, is the dictionary returned on your Authentication class.
 So, all Shields's methods receive this parameter.
+When you overwrite
+a method, Ray will assume that method is under that Shield protection.

 ### Running server
 Ray runs a WSGI server to serve your application.
 Also, you can just run the command bellow and starting writing your business rules.
 The option *--wsgifile*, must be used to tell to Ray in which file it should find your *application* scope.